 There are two railway lines in the valley through Whyteleafe, each with a station.
 The most convenient starting point for this walk is Whyteleafe itself, with a half-hourly Southern service from London Bridge taking 34 minutes (but much longer on Sundays).
 Nearby the rather misleadingly named Upper Warlingham station (see Walk Notes) has a half-hourly service from Victoria, taking 31 minutes.

-For the Alternative Walk Coulsdon South has a half-hourly service from Victoria (hourly on Sundays) plus half-hourly Thameslink trains via London Bridge (both services half-hourly Mon–Sat, hourly Sun).
+For the Alternative Walk Coulsdon South has Southern trains from Victoria and Thameslink trains via London Bridge (both services half-hourly Mon–Sat, hourly Sun).

 The stations in Whyteleafe and Coulsdon are all in TfL Zone 6, so you can use Oyster PAYG or buy a Travelcard.
 All these lines go through East Croydon.